-- Pursuant to certain regulations issued by the State of Administration of Work Safety, the Group is required to set aside an amount to a safety (a) fund at RMB8 per tonne of raw ore mined.
+- (a) Pursuant to certain regulations issued by the State of Administration of Work Safety, the Group is required to set aside an amount to a safety fund at RMB8 per tonne of raw ore mined.
 The fund can be used for improvements of safety at the mines, and not available for distribution to shareholders.
 Upon incurring qualifying safety expenditure, an equivalent amount is transferred from safety fund to retained earnings.
-There were no appropriation to the safety funds for the years ended 31 December 2023 and 2022 as no ore was mined. - Pursuant to certain regulations issued by the State of Administration of Work Safety and the Ministry of Finance of the PRC, the Group is required to set aside an amount to a maintenance fund calculated based on a rate of RMB18 per tonne of raw ore mined. - The fund can be used for improvement of mining structures, and is not available for distributions to shareholders.
+There were no appropriation to the safety funds for the years ended 31 December 2024 and 2023 as no ore was mined.
+During the year ended 31 December 2024, the Group discontinued the operation in mining business (Note 16) and accordingly release the safety fund to retained earnings. - Pursuant to certain regulations issued by the State of Administration of Work Safety and the Ministry of Finance of the PRC, the Group is required to set aside an amount to a maintenance fund calculated based on a rate of RMB18 per tonne of raw ore mined. - The fund can be used for improvement of mining structures, and is not available for distributions to shareholders.
 Upon incurring qualifying capital expenditure, an equivalent amount is transferred from maintenance fund to retained earnings.
-There were no appropriation to the maintenance fund for the years ended 31 December 2023 and 2022 as no ore was mined. - Capital reserve mainly represented the difference between the existing book values of net assets of the group companies comprising the Group as at the date of group reorganisation (the "Reorganisation") which was recognised as part of the deemed cost of investment in subsidiaries upon the Reorganisation and the share capital of Right Source International Limited ("Right Source") and Fortune In Investments Limited ("Fortune In"). - (d) The investment revaluation reserves comprises the cumulative net changes in the fair value of financial assets at FVTOCI held at the end of the reporting period. - On 22 February 2023, the Group further acquired the remaining 5% equity interest in the Shanxi Fanpo from the non-controlling interests at the consideration of RMB500,000.
-The effect an acquisition on the equity attributable to the owners of the Company is as follows:
+There were no appropriation to the maintenance fund for the years ended 31 December 2024 and 2023 as no ore was mined.
+During the year ended 31 December 2024, the Group discontinued the operation in mining business (Note 16) and accordingly release the maintenance fund to retained earnings. - Capital reserve mainly represented the difference between the existing book values of net assets of the group companies comprising the Group as at the date of group reorganisation (the "Reorganisation") which was recognised as part of the deemed cost of investment in subsidiaries upon the Reorganisation and the share capital of Right Source International Limited ("Right Source") and Fortune In Investments Limited ("Fortune In").